 \section{Statistical methods}

+The theoretical and systematic uncertainties described above are propagated to the statistical interpretation in order to evaluate their impact on the discovery and exclusion sensitivities.
+Variations associated with renormalization- and factorization-scale choices, PDF uncertainties, and detector-related effects are incorporated in the expected signal and background yields.
+The resulting shifts in the local $p$-value and in the derived $CL_s$ exclusion limits are then examined to assess the robustness of the analysis in the presence of these uncertainties.

+Although some of the individual theoretical uncertainties become large in the high-mass regime, this does not invalidate the statistical interpretation.
+Rather, it indicates that the resulting sensitivities should be viewed as baseline estimates subject to sizable normalization effects.
+The purpose of the nuisance treatment adopted here is therefore to quantify the stability of the $p$-values and exclusion limits under realistic variations of the dominant background components, rather than to provide an experiment-level precision uncertainty model.

+The statistical interpretation is performed using a likelihood function in which nuisance parameters are assigned only to leading background components, while subleading backgrounds are neglected due to their insignificant contribution after the RF selection.
+This ensures a consistent treatment of the relevant uncertainties while maintaining a minimal and robust statistical model.

-To draw robust conclusions from the results obtained with the ML-based signal selection, an extensive statistical analysis was carried out using methods consistent with those adopted by the ATLAS and CMS Collaborations~\cite{CMS-NOTE-2011-005,Read_2002}.
+To draw robust conclusions from the results obtained with the RF-based signal selection, an extensive statistical analysis was carried out using methods consistent with those adopted by the ATLAS and CMS Collaborations~\cite{CMS-NOTE-2011-005,Read_2002}.
 Two independent analysis paths were pursued, each relying on a distinct computational framework.